brucemack/brucemack.github.io/_posts/2025-06-02-lofting-notes.md

 for i in 1 ...
 N

-Thinking about the standard form of the linear program, the vector x that we are looking for is made up from
+Thinking about the standard form of the linear program, the vector x that we are looking for is made up from the elements ƛ and all of the A<sub>i</sub>s that make up the analytic spline function Y(X).

+### Linearizing the Problem: Avoiding Negative Elements in x

+We know from the standard form of the linear program that the decision variables that we are optimizing for (x) must be positive: x ≥ 0.
+However, there is no requirement that the A<sub>i</sub> coefficients of the analytic spline are positive.
+We can fix this by introducing some more decision variables.

+We take advantage of the fact that any real number A<sub>i</sub> can be expressed as the difference between two positive real numbers:

+A<sub>i</sub> = A'<sub>i</sub> - A''<sub>i</sub>

+So if we change the problem to use *positive* decision variables A'<sub>i</sub> and A''<sub>i</sub> then the standard form is maintained.

+Even though we have more decision variables now, we also have two new
+constraints:

+A'<sub>i</sub> ≥ 0

+A''<sub>i</sub> ≥ 0

 ### Slack Variables